 Being able to customize a student's academic plan is one of the advantages of home education, so most home educated students take all their courses a la carte, often from a variety of sources.
 The sequences of a la carte courses we describe are suggestions and recommendations only, and the core and elective courses we list here are available individually, so your student can take any or all of them to suit individual core course needs or to round out an existing program.

-Most students do not have a solid biblical worldview before they go to college, and many do not gain it there either.
-The current Christian "worldview" seminars and curriculums are not serving well a generation that has direct access (information and social networking) to other worldviews and to the people that hold them.
+The popular Christian approach to "worldview" seminars and curriculums are not serving a generation that has direct access (information and social networking) to other worldviews and to the people that hold them.
 The traditional Christian approach to "worldviews" has generally been limited to evidential and logical apologetics discussions where Christians engage one another in hearty agreement without really understanding and engaging the other views.
 Though this approach is reassuring at the time, it is false assurance in the real world, where many Christian kids end up unable to apply their faith to their own lives, let alone offer it to others and defend it against sincere rational attack.
 Failing to engage other views accurately and respectfully leaves students ill-prepared for when they inevitably encounter the "real thing" outside the Christian classroom or discussion group.

 TPS offers Worldview courses designed to meet a variety of needs at every level.
 For many, taking select courses one at a time will work best, and we list them below.
-For those who want a thorough curriculum that integrates history, literature, philosophy, and culture into a coherent curriculum, we would first like to draw your attention to two programs.
+For those who want a thorough curriculum that integrates history, literature, philosophy, and culture into a coherent curriculum, we would first like to draw your attention to Belhaven High Scholars.

 Belhaven High Scholars is a two-year curriculum taught by Belhaven University that provides a seamless integration of history, literature, and Bible with a Christian worldview emphasis.
 This program is a thorough study of western civilization and worldviews, fulfilling 24 transferable college credits in history, literature, composition, philosophy, culture, and worldview.
 The program resources include media and resources developed by Belhaven's expert professors and staff.
 Students sharpen their biblical worldview as they study and critique the belief system of each culture while addressing inherent philosophical, political, and ethical issues.
 This unique approach teaches students the value of a Christian worldview for shaping a prosperous and healthy society, and helps students mature their own personal worldview based on the Bible.
 More information on Belhaven High Scholars...